tnguyen372/Photo-Sharing-Web-App/README.md

 Type 'npm install' in terminal

 # Run Instructions
-1. Type 'nodemon' or 'npm start' in terminal
+1. Type 'npm start' in terminal
 2. Copy and paste 'localhost:3000' into your browser of choice